FalconHex/BlockStore/README.md

 ## ``` Decentralized File Storage. ```
-This is a decentralised file storage and sharing application
+This is a decentralized file storage and sharing application
 Build on Ethereum Network
 Build using
 1.Ethereum